 Other Space Settlement Web Sites

-These are highlights associated with the design contest that were reported
+associated with the design contest that were reported to NAS

 - Videos of weightless living.